Pyrdacor/wsc/README.md

 The tricky part is to store the tree, as it might encode way more than 256 symbols and can consume a lot of space.

 The compression works pretty good on binary data with repeated word values, uncompressed assemblies, uncompressed bitmaps with low color count and even text data.

+The algorithm has some limitations.
+Most notably the maximum of 22 bits per index encoding.
+For very large amounts of different words, a compression is not possible.
+Therefore it cannot compress several files including benchmark files like enwik8 etc.

 ## Compression